Fleet Manager Manual — OneRoad

 Tap "Add Driver"

 Click Add Driver and enter the driver's name, mobile number, and email address.
-An invitation will be sent to them automatically.
+An invitation is sent to them automatically.

 3